WHAT IS THE REGISTRATION DEADLINE FOR PENNSYLVANIA?

 Only individuals with a PennDOT number from either a PA driver’s license or a PennDOT ID card can complete the registration process entirely online.
-Other applicants will have to submit their signature by mail to complete the registration process.
+Other applicants will have to submit their signature to complete the registration process.
 You can learn more about how to submit your signature from the PA Department of State.

 Here’s a "Frequently Asked Questions” document on online voter registration from the PA Department of State.

 Another option is to download a PA Voter Registration form and mail it to your local County Bounty Board of Elections.
 Locate your local office here.
 You can also pick up these forms in person.
 Find information for your local County Board of Elections online.